cbaigorri/ExpressBoilerplate/README.md

 ExpressBoilerplate
 ==================

-A starting point for Express web apps
+A starting point for Express based apps using Bootstrap, Coffeescript and Jade